rails/propshaft/UPGRADING.md

 **Precompilation in development**

 Propshaft uses a dynamic assets resolver in development mode.
 However, when you run `assets:precompile` locally Propshaft will then switch to a static assets resolver.
 Therefore, changes to assets will not be observed anymore and you will have to precompile the assets each time changes are made.
 This is different to Sprockets.

+If you wish to have dynamic assets resolver enabled again, you need to clean your target folder (usually `public/assets`) and propshaft will start serving dynamic content from source.